serodriguez68/authz/README.md

 #### Permissions
 **Permissions** is the term we use to denote what a role can do.
-Permissions are actually organised in a hierarchical structure designed to make the system intuitive and manageable.
+Permissions are actually organised in a hierarchical structure designed to make the system intuitive and maintainable.

 At the most fine-grained level we find the `ControllerActions`.
-Simply put, a `ControllerAction` is an _action_ that can be performed over a **resource type**; for example `Reports#update` indicates the action of updating resources of type _Report_.
+Simply put, a `ControllerAction` is an _action_ that can be performed over a **resource class**; for example `Reports#update` indicates the action of updating resources of class _Report_.

 _`ControllerActions` are a common thing in the developer world so don't worry, your developers will help you set-up this part._

-`ControllerActions` are grouped into `BusinessProcesses` that denote a _real-life_ process that your business has.
+`ControllerActions` are grouped into `BusinessProcesses`, each reflecting a _real-life_ process that your business has.
 For example, a newspaper might have _"publish reports"_ and _"write reports"_ processes, each requiring a different set of controller actions to get the job done.